lecjlg/barc-docs/docs/source/userguide.rst

 Load button
 ^^^^^^^^^^^

 The load button will load your previous annotations and text back into the BARC inteface.
-By selecting the load button previous saved worked sessions are displayed in the drop-down list.
+By selecting the load button previous saved worked sessions are displayed including a date stamp of when the work was completed in the drop-down list.
 Select the required title to load previous work.

 Export button
 ^^^^^^^^^^^^^